Ensuring our food security

 A loss of access to nesting sites, nectar and pollen resources impacts native bee populations.
 It also makes it difficult to impossible for commercial beekeepers to maintain a viable business and by extension to sustain enough healthy and strong hives for pollination services.
 Habitat destruction results from clear fell logging practices, and from urban encroachment.
 Beekeeper access to public lands is also impacted by government policies and varies widely from state to state.

 Products like insecticides, fungicides, herbicides and fertilizers can all be highly toxic to bees, but many of these are commonly used in agriculture and horticulture impacting bee health and numbers.

 Commercial beekeeper numbers are decreasing in Australia and across the world for a number of reasons including reduced access to resources, low honey prices with increasing production costs, an under-appreciation of the value of pollination services, and the impact of serious bee diseases.

 You can help — donate now to help protect our bees.

 Although honey bees are the most important pollinators for the majority of our crop species, native bees and other insect pollinators play important roles too.
 Many of these insects also face significant challenges.

-Although the main focus of the work of the Wheen Bee Foundation is on honey bees, we are also committed to supporting research that will alleviate the stresses faced by other pollinators.
+Although the focus of the work of the Wheen Bee Foundation is bees, much of our work that will help alleviate the stresses faced by other non-bee pollinators.